dave4mpls/targetCaseStudy/README.md

 If you prefer to just ignore one of them, then just look at the NextBus one.

+## Additional Code Samples

 Additional code samples are available at my [portfolio](https://www.davewhitesoftware.com).
-One that I haven't put in my portfolio yet is my new React.JS musical web app, which isn't done yet but shows a larger app being developed modularly.
+One that I haven't put in my portfolio yet is my new React.JS musical web app, which isn't done yet but shows a larger web app being developed modularly.
+This app also shows how I can use a new-to-me-technology (I just started learning React) to create a sophisticated device-independent web user interface (which might be valuable for creating monitoring tools for the Reliability Engineer position).
 The GitHub for this is [here](https://www.github.com/dave4mpls/autoaccompany) and the latest working copy of the web app is [here](https://www.davewhitesoftware.com/autoaccompany).
 The musical keyboard and drums work, but it doesn't record or display musical tracks yet.
+It does have many user interface elements which should work on all recent mobile or desktop browsers -- even IE 11 mostly works.

 ## NextBus
 Written in Python for the command line, and adapted to the web using the Brython JavaScript library.